Once you complete your mandatory registrations, you can begin the application process.

 - Address all the criteria against which we will score your proposal.

-Do not wait until the last minute to submit.
+Don't wait until the last minute to submit.
 Review our policy on late submissions*.

 Grants.gov may reject your application due to errors.
 If that occurs, you must correct the errors and resubmit your application before the deadline.

-Where you can find the deadline date?
+Where do you list the due date?